Jetour X70: Overseas markets

-The Jetour X70 Plus has been introduced in several countries including the United Arab Emirates, Oman, Mexico, Ecuador, Qatar, Saudi Arabia, Jordan, Myanmar, Chile, Paraguay, Egypt and Iran.
+The Jetour X70 Plus has been introduced in several countries including Cambodia, the Philippines, Malaysia, the United Arab Emirates, Oman, Mexico, Ecuador, Qatar, Saudi Arabia, Jordan, Myanmar, Chile, Paraguay, Egypt and Iran.

+Egypt

+In May 2025, the locally assembled X70 Plus version was launched for sale through its official distributor, Kasrawy Group.

+In the economic family car category, the locally assembled X70 Plus won the title of Best Economic Family Car in Egypt for 2025 in Egy Car annual poll, receiving 95% of the votes (1,591 votes).

 Indonesia

 The X70 Plus was introduced in Indonesia in July 2024 at the 31st Gaikindo Indonesia International Auto Show.
 Both X70 Plus and Dashing went on sale in 15 November 2024.
 As one of Jetour's first models sold in Indonesia, available variants for the X70 Plus are the Journey and Inspira.
 It is only available with a 1.5-litre turbocharged petrol engine.
 It is locally assembled at Handal Indonesia Motor's facility in Bekasi, West Java, with production commenced on 30 October 2024.

 Malaysia

 The X70 Plus is marketed in Malaysia as the VT9, due to naming conflict with the Proton X70.
 The VT9 was launched on 8 May 2025, with two trim levels: Comfort and Prime, it is powered by a 1.5-litre turbocharged petrol engine.